Biography of Jeremy R. Hansen

 NASA Experience: LCol Hansen was one of two recruits selected in May 2009 through the third Canadian Astronaut Recruitment Campaign.
 He is one of 14 members of the 20th National Aeronautics and Space Administration (NASA) astronaut class.
 In 2011, LCol Hansen graduated from Astronaut Candidate Training, which included scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, Extravehicular Activities (EVAs, or spacewalks), robotics, physiological training, T-38 flight training, Russian language courses, and sea and wilderness survival training.

-In addition to his day-to-day work, LCol Hansen remains committed to building and maintaining his skills; he takes training in spacewalk and robotics while continuing to learn Russian.
+In addition to his day-to-day work, LCol Hansen remains committed to building and maintaining his skills; he takes spacewalk and robotics training while continuing to learn Russian.
 He has taken part in geological expeditions in the High Arctic and participated in the European Space Agency's CAVES program, during which he lived underground for six days.
-LCol Hansen also continues to fly the CF-18 fighter jet with the Royal Canadian Air Force and had the privilege to inspire young Canadians by flying the historical Hawk One F-86 Sabre jet.
+He was also a crew member for NEEMO 19 (NASA Extreme Environment Mission Operations), where he lived and worked on the ocean floor in the Aquarius habitat off Key Largo, Florida, for seven days simulating deep space exploration.
+LCol Hansen also continues to fly the CF-18 fighter jet with the Royal Canadian Air Force and had the privilege of inspiring young Canadians by flying the historical Hawk One F-86 Sabre jet.

 - Date modified: